paulrobertlloyd/paulrobertlloyd-v4/src/articles/2002/05/fcplc/index.md

 ### Premier League formation

-As its response to the disaster and answering Lord Taylor’s call for a full reassessment of the game, and anticipating the forthcoming TV deal, the Football League published <cite>One game, One Team, One Voice</cite>.
+As its response to the disaster and answering Lord Taylor’s call for a full reassessment of the game, and anticipating the forthcoming TV deal, the Football League published ""One game, One Team, One Voice"".
 It recommended:

 * FA and League should bury the differences that had grown between them, and become a single authority,